Hypervolemia: types, causes, symptoms and treatment. Hypervolemia. What you need to know about excess fluid in the body Pulmonary hypervolemia

 • age.

 The most common cause is hypoplasia.
-The reduced thyroid gland cannot produce the rate of hormonal elements.
-Lack of them provokes disease.
+A reduced thyroid gland cannot produce the normal amount of hormonal elements.
+Their deficiency provokes diseases.

-Underdevelopment of the thyroid gland in a child often occurs due to disorders in the mother's body.
-In women with iodine deficiency and untreated pathologies that have entered the period of gestation, the production of hormones decreases.
-The child does not receive the necessary micronutrients.
+Underdevelopment of the thyroid gland in a child often occurs due to disorders in the mother’s body.
+In women with iodine deficiency and untreated pathologies during pregnancy, there is a decrease in hormone production.
+The child does not receive enough necessary microelements.
 Hypoplasia begins to develop.

-It is dangerous for the baby with the consequences:
+It is dangerous for the baby with consequences:

 • mental retardation;

-• deviations from the physical norms of maturation and growth;
+• deviations from physical standards maturation and growth;

 • neurological disorders.

-Pathology of a hypovolemic nature is explained by a decrease in the normal amount of fluid in the cells of thyroid tissue formations.
+Pathology of a hypovolemic nature is explained by a decrease normal amount fluids in the cells of thyroid tissue formations.
 The rate of hormone synthesis decreases.
-Usually, the detection of the disease is preceded by profuse blood loss and dysfunction of the thyroid gland.
+Typically, detection of the disease is preceded by heavy blood loss and impaired thyroid function.

 Causes of hypovolemia: